wso2/docs-is/en/docs/guides/login/oidc-discovery.md

 Follow the steps below to obtain configuration details of the OpenID Provider.

-1. Once you receive the response as shown in the sample response of the previous section, append `/.well-known/openid-configuration` to the href value that you received.
+1. Once you receive the response as shown in the sample response of the previous section, append `/.well-known/openid-configuration` to the href value that you received in the previous step.

     ``` java
     https://localhost:9443/oauth2/token/.well-known/openid-configuration